 Be accountable to people you know care about you and want to help you.
 If you’re struggling with something, seek help.
 Having accountability partners does not mean you’re giving them permission to lord it over you.
 You’re giving them permission to check on you, to give you a different perspective, to give you godly counsel, to pray for you.
 We can’t do everything on our own.
 We need the help of those who may know better.

 STANDARDS.
 What is your vision?
 Do you have a vision for your life, your future?
 Without vision, people cast off restraint.
 Prov 29:18.
-If you don’t have a vision of the kind of man you want to be married to, the kind of family you want to have, the kind of marriage that you want to have, the kind of life you want to live, then you won’t have serious standards.
+If you don’t have a vision of the kind of man you want to be married to, the kind of woman/wife you want to be, the kind of family you want to have, the kind of marriage that you want to have, the kind of life you want to live, then you won’t have serious standards.
 Whatever looks good, feels good or seems good will be okay with you.
 Your standards get compromised once the guy is good looking or seems kind.
 Sometimes, even when it’s clearly a bad idea, because it is presented to you and because it is what’s available, you allow such things or people in your life.
 Get a vision.
 RAISE YOUR STANDARDS.
 Uphold them.

 IDENTITY.
 KNOW WHO YOU ARE in the eyes of God.
 Not who you think you are, or who others say you are.
 If you know who you truly are, who God made you to be, it’s easier for you to make decisions.
 You won’t be easily swayed by the influence of others.
 You are the daughter of the King of Kings.
 You are a princess – precious, special, highly esteemed, admired, accepted, respected, loved.
 So act like it.